 Common Names: Chylismia brevipes (A. Gray) – yellow cups; C. claviformis (Torr. & Frém.)
 A. Helle – brown-eyed evening primrose; E. boothii (Douglas).
 W.L.
 Wagner & Hoch – Booth’s evening primrose.

 Functional group and bloom season: Annual forbs that mainly bloom in the spring (Wagner and Hoch 2017a).
-C. brevipes blooms from March to May, C. claviformis blooms from February to May (Wagner and Hoch 2017 b, c), and E. boothii blooms March to June (TCE pers. obs).
+Chylismia brevipes blooms from March to May, C. claviformis blooms from February to May (Wagner and Hoch 2017 b, c), and E. boothii blooms March to June (T. Esque pers. obs).

 Distribution in Mojave/Habitat: Species of these related genera are widespread in the Mojave Desert.
-C. brevipes occurs mostly in the southern and eastern Mojave Desert, growing in dry washes in creosote scrub and Joshua tree woodland from -70 m to 1800 m (Baldwin et al. 2002).
-C. claviformis grows on alluvial slopes, flats, and in creosotebush scrub between -70 m and 2000 m throughout the Mojave Desert (Baldwin et al. 2002; Wagner and Hoch 2017c).
+Chylismia brevipes occurs mostly in the southern and eastern Mojave Desert, growing in dry washes in creosote scrub and Joshua tree woodland from -70 m to 1800 m (Baldwin et al. 2002).
+Chylismia claviformis grows on alluvial slopes, flats, and in creosotebush scrub between -70 m and 2000 m throughout the Mojave Desert (Baldwin et al. 2002; Wagner and Hoch 2017c).

 Flower color and shape: Yellow or white; bowl-shaped and cruciform.

 Pollinator use: Outcrossing occurs for 22 of the 61 known species of Chylismia /Eremothera (Raven 1979).
-Outcrossing Chylismia species are pollinated by at least two native bees Perdita celadona Griswold and Miller and P. vespertina Griswold and Miller in Clark Co., NV, and many oligolectic bees of the Andrena (Raven 1979; Thorp and LaBerge 2005; Griswold et al. 2006).
+Outcrossing Chylismia species are pollinated by at least two native bees, Perdita celadona Griswold and Miller and P. vespertina Griswold and Miller in Clark Co., NV, and many oligolectic bees of the Andrena (Raven 1979; Thorp and LaBerge 2005; Griswold et al. 2006).
 Several Subgenus Onagrandrena bees specialize on members of Chylismia, including Andrena blaisdelli Cockerell, A. boronensis Linsley and McSwain, A. camissoniae Linsley and McSwain, A. chylismiae Linsley and McSwain, A. deserticola Timberlake, A. flandersi Timberlake, A. furva Linsley and McSwain, A. mojavensis Linsley and McSwain, A. nevadae Linsley and McSwain, A. oenotherae Timberlake, A. raveni Linsley and McSwain, A. rozeni Linsley and McSwain, A. rubrotincta Linsley, and A. vespertina Linsley and McSwain (Thorp and LaBerge 2005).
 Eremothera boothii is pollinated by Andrena rozeni and A. vespertina bees (Thorp and LaBerge 2005).
 Raven (1979) stated that Chylismia are also pollinated by two species of hawkmoth.

 Tortoise use: Camissonia andina and Chylismia brevipes were both recorded in the diets of desert tortoise in the northeastern Mojave (Esque 1994).
 Chylismia claviformis was included in an experimental native forb diet treatment for captive juvenile desert tortoises; the tortoises fed a mixed-species diet including this species thrived in comparison to juvenile tortoises fed exotic or native grass diets (Drake et al. 2016).